Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ## Materials

-The HDRP Shaders allow you to use the following features:
+HDRP Shaders allow you to use the following features:

 - [Opaque/transparent surfaces](Surface-Type.html).